Ternopil Ivan Puluj National Technical University: The history of the university

-In 2011, at the initiative of the University, the Scientific Park “Innovation and investment cluster of Ternopil region” (director – Khymych H.P.) was created as a platform for wide activization of innovation activity in the Western Ukraine in the field of ecology, energy saving and information technologies.
+In 2011, at the initiative of the university, the Scientific Park "Innovation and investment cluster of Ternopil region" (director – Khymych H.P.) was created as a platform for wide activization of innovation activity in the Western Ukraine in the field of ecology, energy saving and information technologies.

-During 2011-2015, the project proposals for the feasibility study for the City and Regional councils were developed within the framework of the City and Region Development Strategy (logistical hub based on Ternopil airport; digital Ternopil; hydropower of Ternopil region; automated energy accounting system for housing and communal services; investigation of Ternopil's transport and communications infrastructure, etc.).
+During 2011–2015, the project proposals for the feasibility study for the City and Regional councils were developed within the framework of the City and Region Development Strategy (logistical hub based on Ternopil airport; digital Ternopil; hydropower of Ternopil region; automated energy accounting system for housing and communal services; investigation of Ternopil's transport and communications infrastructure, etc.).
 For the Ministry of Defense of Ukraine satellite monitoring systems were developed.

-A university library is important cultural and informational center of the University.
+A university library is important cultural and informational center of the university.
 It plays an important role in the educational process.
 The university electronic library expands the possibilities of using electronic resources.
-Since the beginning of 2010, a trial access to the economics and law database “Polpred Database!”
+Since the beginning of 2010, a trial access to the economics and law database "Polpred Database!"
 It's a depository of important publications manually collected.
 Database with subject heading list: 53 branches / 600 sources / 235 countries and territories / main materials / articles and interviews of 16000 chief executives.
 In 2011, access to the electronic books of the Center of Educational Literature and the largest publisher of the scientific journals EBSCO-Publishing in the world was opened.
 Since 2011, the reading room of the library has been providing the opportunity to work with literature and use the Internet in the WI-FI zone.

 In 2012, the University Library became the member of the International Association of Scientific and Technological University Libraries (IATUL).
 The library website provides users access to up-to-date library information about the work of the library.

-In 2012, the title of Honorary Doctor of TNTU (Doctor Honoris Causa) for the prominent scientists, that closely cooperate with the University was introduced.
-According to the decision of the Academic Council for the significant contribution to the development of science and education in Ukraine and fruitful cooperation with the university, this honorary title was given to the leading scientist of the Institute of Physics of the National Academy of Sciences of Ukraine, Sc.D., Professor Shenderovskyi Vasyl Andriyovych (2012), well-known Ukrainian, Canadian and Swiss economist, public figure, philanthropist Bohdan Havrylyshyn (2013), world-renowned physicists, scientist, academician of the French Academy of Sciences, Chevalier of the Order of the Legion of Honour, Professor of Pierre and Marie Curie University Jacques Fresaro (France) (2014) and Professor Piotr Kacejko, Rector of Lublin University of Technology (2014).
+In 2012, the title of Honorary Doctor of TNTU (Doctor Honoris Causa) for the prominent scientists, that closely cooperate with the university was introduced.
+According to the decision of the Academic Council for the significant contribution to the development of science and education in Ukraine and fruitful cooperation with the university, this honorary title was given to the leading scientist of the Institute of Physics of the National Academy of Sciences of Ukraine, Sc.D., Professor Shenderovskyi Vasyl Andriyovych (2012), well-known Ukrainian, Canadian and Swiss economist, public figure, philanthropist Bohdan Hawrylyshyn (2013), world-renowned physicists, scientist, academician of the French Academy of Sciences, Chevalier of the Order of the Legion of Honour, Professor of Pierre and Marie Curie University Jacques Fresaro (France) (2014) and Professor Piotr Kacejko, Rector of Lublin University of Technology (2014).